-All residents and non-residents are required to complete a tax return if you were present in the U.S. during the tax year, whether or not you earned income.
+All resident aliens and non-resident aliens are required to complete a tax return if you were present in the U.S. during the tax year, whether or not you earned income.
 The International House staff cannot offer personal assistance beyond information below.
 We encourage you to seek advice from the Internal Revenue Service, or a qualified tax professional.

 F or J Student

 If you are in the U.S. in an F or J student status, you are exempt from the “substantial presence” test for five calendar years.
 Beyond five years, you are likely to be considered a resident who can complete tax forms like a U.S. citizen.
 If you have been in the U.S. on a F visa for longer than 2 years, take the “substantial presence” test to determine your residency status.

 If you are in the U.S. in a J scholar status, you are exempt from the “substantial presence” test for two calendar years.
 Beyond two years, you are likely to be considered a resident who can complete tax forms like a U.S. citizen.
 If you have been in the U.S. on a J visa for longer than 2 years, take the “substantial presence” test to determine your residency status.